 - Krylon Triple Thick Crystal Clear Glaze

-make the sea glass mosaic dish
+Step 2.
+Make the sea glass mosaic dish

 After the spray paint was completely dry it was time to add the sea glass to the birdbath dish.